bahrus/templ-mount/README.md

 templ-mount is a 855B (gzipped / minified) dependency free custom element.

-Allow templates to be loaded from url&#39;s
+It allows templates to be loaded from url&#39;s

 ```html
 <templ-mount></templ-mount>